 In general, people who initiate personal injury claims after suffering severe injuries will likely wait 1.5 – 3 years for settlement, and they will nearly always have to file a lawsuit in court for their personal injury claim.

 In general, those who submit personal injury claims and suffer soft-tissue injuries will likely wait 3-6 months for settlement or up to 1 year if the case is going to trial.

 Regardless of the severity of your injuries, having an experienced personal injury lawyer file a case in court on your behalf will always expedite your claim.

 Don’t go it alone.
 If you want to ensure that your claim is maximized to give you the best possible result, you need an experienced Baltimore personal injury lawyer.
-Let the Law Office of John J. Leppler fight for the compensation you deserve.
+Let Leppler Injury Law fight for the compensation you deserve.
 Call John at (443) 955-1989 for a free consultation and case review.